maximehiez/maxime365/src/content/blog/english/2024-11-20-copilot-fortune-500-use-copilot.md

 ---

 ##### Introduction
 At *Microsoft Ignite 2024*, Microsoft highlighted why nearly 70% of Fortune 500 companies now use Microsoft 365 Copilot.
-This mass adoption reflects a growing trend in the industry : the rise of generative artificial intelligence and its tangible benefits for businesses.
+This mass adoption reflects a growing trend in the industry : the rise of generative artificial intelligence and its tangible benefits for organizations.

 ---